 Notice how the following WatCV career and competency eportfolios focus on the articulation of professional, transferable skills combined with evidence of these skills.
-Although some may spotlight the same skills, their stories and the evidence they provide highlights each student’s individuality.
+Although some may spotlight the same skills, their stories and the evidence they provide highlight each student’s individuality.
+Take a moment to listen to Eric Van Dijk describe how the WatCV activity helped prepare him for a successful interview.

 - Danielle Juneau.
 A human-centred design ePortfolio spotlighting leadership, design thinking, teamwork and communication.